com-480-data-visualization/project-2023-xianzhi/README.md

 ### Lectures

 The previous lectures about JavaScript will prove useful in creating our visualization since our main visualization is written in JavaScript.
 Besides, the lectures on D3.js are very useful to us since we will use the same library.
-In addition, the Designing viz and Maps lectures can bring us inspirations when we design the details of our visualization of our map.
+In addition, the Designing Viz and Maps lectures can bring us inspiration when we design the details of the visualization of our map.

 ### Pieces to implement